University of Michigan

-Contextual design interns are eligible to receive a travel stipend of up to $1000 USD to offset field site costs (e.g., GeoBlue traveler’s health insurance, airfare, accommodations).
+Contextual design interns are eligible to receive a travel stipend of up to $1000 USD to offset field site costs (e.g., GeoBlue traveler’s health insurance, airfare, accommodations, food).
 Students are encouraged to apply for additional outside funding sources to offset travel costs.
 Students will be required to disclose all funding sources used to support the program.

 A valid passport is required for international travel.
 Passports must be valid for six months after the end of the program.
 Information about visas will be provided after acceptance.